Arkady Babchenko: Self-imposed exile

 In November 2019, Babchenko relocated to Israel as a response to the election of Volodymyr Zelenskyy as President of Ukraine in April 2019.
 However, other journalists in Ukraine have indicated that he moved to "either Estonia or Finland."
 After a period of vociferously insisting on Israel as his country of residence, Babchenko has employed a "no comment" policy regarding his permanent location.
 Nonetheless, he vows to return to Ukraine in the future claiming "Ukraine is my country.
 And I'm going to live there."

 In June 2022, Facebook banned Babchenko's account, with Babchenko saying in a post that he believed his strong reaction to Russian shelling of a mall in Ukraine led to the ban.

-After the beginning of the Russian invasion of Ukraine, Babchenko started several public defamation campaigns of Russian opposition figures, including Viktor Shenderovich, using false arguments and quotes taken out of the context.
+After the beginning of the Russian invasion of Ukraine, Babchenko launched a campaign against Viktor Shenderovich, accusing him of not supporting Ukraine strongly enough.

 Personal life

 Babchenko is married.
 He has six adopted children and a biological daughter.